Harshcode-develop/AI-Coffee-Concierge/README.md

 AuroraBrew stands out with its seamless blend of modern aesthetics and cutting-edge technology:

 - **🎨 Neon-Futuristic Design:** A visually stunning UI featuring glassmorphism, vibrant gradients, and smooth transitions that adapt to Light and Dark modes.
 - **🤖 AI Coffee Concierge:** "Aurora," our intelligent assistant, doesn't just chat—she speaks!
-Powered by Google's **Gemini 1.5 Flash**, she offers personalized recommendations based on your mood and taste.
+Powered by Google's **Gemini AI**, she offers personalized recommendations based on your mood and taste.
 - **🗣️ Voice Interaction:** Deeply integrated **Text-to-Speech (TTS)** and **Speech-to-Text (STT)** allow you to talk to Aurora and hear her responses naturally.
 - **⚡ Silky Smooth UX:** Optimized with `framer-motion` for fluid page transitions, list filtering, and cart interactions.
 - **🛒 Smart Cart:** A persistent, non-intrusive cart system with instant feedback and toast notifications.